KevinGimbel/kevingimbel.github.io-old/about.md

 Because I love Open Source I do also love to contribute to it if I can.
 I helped to improve [opentalk.me](http://opentalk.me) with my CSS knowledge.
 I also share free and re-usable code on [CodePen](http://codepen.io/kevingimbel) and [Github](http://github.com/kevingimbel).

 Even the source code of this website is free and re-usable.
-In other words: You can fork the repo, rename stuff and re-publish it again only with a few limitations:
+In other words: You can fork the repo, rename stuff and re-publish it again only with a few limitations I pointed out in a (license)[/license/].

-- 1 Don't address it as your work
-- 2 Articles are excluded.
-To re-publish them please [contact me](/imprint/)
-- 3 Linking back to my original work is not required.
-Anyway I'd appreciate it

 ### Projects